Pro/dkim-exchange/README.md

 This code is mainly based on the work of http://nicholas.piasecki.name/blog/2010/12/dkim-signing-outbound-messages-in-exchange-server-2007/

+## Supported versions

+This Transport Agent is fully tested under Exchange 2010 SP3.

+If it's running on other version not mentioned here, please notify me, so I can update it here.

 ## Installing the Transport Agent

 Copy thw whole content from the [release directory](Src/Exchange.DkimSigner/bin/Release) into a directory on the server, where Exchange runs.